PaulAlarcon/InstagramApp_CodePath_Paul/README.md

 # Project 3 - *IG APP*

-**Name of your app** is a photo sharing app similar to Instagram but using Parse as its backend.
+**IG APP** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **X** hours spent in total